aoliver44/taxaHFE/README.md

 ## **Acknowledgments**

 Special thanks to Stephanie M.G.
-Wilson for the logo.
+Wilson for the logos.
 </br>

 ## **Contribute**